charleseff/git-blame-game/README.md

      end
     \ No newline at end of file

-    Do you need to git blame chain further (y/n) > Invalid input.
-Enter y or n >
+    Do you need to git blame chain further (y/n) > y

       1) add.rb

-    Enter the number (from 1 to 1) of the file to git blame chain into > de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 1) module Add
+    Enter the number (from 1 to 1) of the file to git blame chain into > 1

+    de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 1) module Add
     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 2)   def add_4(x)
     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 3)     x + 5
     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 4)   end
     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 5) end

     Which line are you concerned with?
-(1 to 5) > commit de2a1d78f80e02a515cdd3aa0420dd6ee35b510b
+(1 to 5) > 3

+    commit de2a1d78f80e02a515cdd3aa0420dd6ee35b510b
     Author: Carmen Cummings <developers+carmen@foo.com>
     Date:   Sat Jan 14 14:49:00 2012 -0800